Freehold Township, New Jersey: Local

 Freehold Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
-The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle."Forms of Municipal Government in New Jersey", p.
-7. Rutgers University Center for Government Studies.
-Accessed July 13, 2016.
+The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

 The Township Committee enacts local ordinances, levies municipal taxes and conducts the affairs of the township.
 In almost all cases, it can review and approve the actions of other Freehold Township boards, committees and agencies.
 The Township Committee conducts all of its business during monthly meetings open to the public.

-As of 2025, the members of the Township Committee are Mayor Maureen Fasano (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Alan C. Walker (R, term on committee ends 2023; term as deputy mayor ends 2022), Anthony J. Ammiano (R, 2024), Thomas L. Cook (R, 2024) and Lester A. Preston Jr. (R, 2023).2022 Municipal Data Sheet, Township of Freehold.
-Accessed April 20, 2022.November 3, 2020 General Election Official Results, Monmouth County, New Jersey, updated November 3, 2020.
-Accessed January 1, 2021.
+As of 2025, the members of the Township Committee are Mayor Maureen Fasano (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Lester A. Preston Jr. (R, term on committee ends 2026; term as deputy mayor ends 2025), Anthony J. Ammiano (R, 2027), Thomas L. Cook (R, 2027) and Alan C. Walker (R, 2026).

 In January 2020, the Township Committee appointed Alan C. Walker to fill the seat expiring in December 2020 that had become vacant following the resignation of David M. Salkin.